 - GEST 200: Introduction to Feminist Theory and Practice

 - Four additional six-unit courses that focus primarily on gender.
 The four courses must be distributed as follows:

-- Three must be cross-listed in Gender Studies; the one remaining course may be a gender-component course.
-If these are gender-component course, students must complete a form (to be signed by the instructor and their Gender Studies advisor) that outlines which course requirements will be fulfilled with work applicable to Gender Studies.
-This form must be completed and submitted to the Gender Studies advisor by the end of the second week of the term.
-Forms may be downloaded from the Gender Studies Web page.
+- Three must be cross-listed in gender studies; the one remaining course may be a gender-component course.
+For a gender-component course, students must complete a form (to be signed by the instructor and their gender studies advisor) that outlines which course requirements will be fulfilled with work applicable to gender studies.
+This form must be completed and submitted to the gender studies advisor by the end of the second week of the term.
+Forms may be downloaded from the gender studies web page.

 - At least two courses must be at the level of 200 or above.